airborne-commando/one-time-pad-truly-random/README.md

 ### What It Does

-`run.php` loads the cipher key from the file `/text/cipherkey.txt`; loads the plain text from the file `/text/plaintext.txt`; performs a modulo 26 (alphabetic) one time pad using those loaded values; and then saves the result to `/text/ciphertext.txt`.
+`python run.py` loads the cipher key from the file `/text/cipherkey.txt`; loads the plain text from the file `/text/plaintext.txt`; performs a modulo 26 (alphabetic) one time pad using those loaded values; and then saves the result to `/text/ciphertext.txt`.
 It also displays a Vigenere table, sometimes called the "tabula recta," to the screen with the plain text, cipher key and cipher text immediately below it for your study.

 This is a PHP script written to run from the command line strictly to demonstrate the mathemetics behind the one time pad; namely, the modulo 26 method.
 Modulo 10 (numerals) and modulo 2 (binary) also work; but this demonstration is for modulo 26.